dnguyen800/air-visual-card/README.md

   - Card colors and icons change depending on AQI level

-## Releases

-- v0.0.3 - Added option to use AirVisual .svg files instead of MDI icons.
-See Options and Instructions for details.
-- v0.0.2 - Weather icon added next to temperature
-- v0.0.1 - Initial release

 ## Options

 | Name | Type | Default | Description